johanjanssen/About-me/Talks.md

 An incomplete list with talks I have presented in the past, or will present in the future.

 # 2022

+## June 8th J-Spring
+- Java’s Hidden Gems: Tools and Libraries

+## May 25th OpenValue Meetup
+- Why and How to Upgrade to Java 17

+## March 31th Amsterdam JUG
+- Why and How to Upgrade to Java 17

 ## March 15-17 JavaLand
 - Why and How to Upgrade to Java 17